 Step 4: Choose A Market To Trade Options On

-Many brokerage firms in Australia let you trade in options not only in Australian stocks but also on several other markets such as EUR, USD, GBP, CHF, etc. Identify which market you want to trade in and learn how those markets perform.
+Many brokerage firms in Australia let you trade options in Australian stocks and other markets such as EUR, USD, GBP, CHF, etc. Identify which market you want to trade in and learn how those markets perform.